 It was actually a way of keeping moral order on the street.

-And these kids are growing up where the gangs are the moral order.
+And these kids are growing up.

 They joined gangs because they need to be protected from other predators in gangs.

-The camaraderie and the belonging, they could have gotten that in an actual family.
+They could have gotten that in an actual family.

-And when people can love a stranger, and this film is a love story.
+And when people can love a stranger, and this film is a love story, total strangers put bodies on these three men and change their lives forever.

 Look, the government has made a mess of this.

-Like we created a social experiment of pulling the father out of the home, and we've reaped the consequences.
+We created a social experiment of pulling the father out of the home, and we've reaped the consequences.

-But it's the American people and the American church that are going to do the work of loving on these people and bringing them to God and bringing them to productive lives and and productive lives as good citizens.
+But it's the American people and the American church that are going to do the work of loving on these people and bringing them to God and bringing them to productive lives and productive lives as good citizens.

 The government doesn't know how to love a child, Sean.

-And the government child.
+And the government is lovely.

 Well, I mean, this is the biggest problem parents are facing.